Department Graduate Handbook

 Department of History Diversity Committee

 The History Department is committed to creating an inclusive environment, welcoming to all, where a student’s success and prestige are based not on ethnic background or biology but on achievements.
-It recognizes that true academic excellence depends upon recruiting and supporting a diverse population of faculty, staff, and students, and encourages them to pursue innovative research, effective teaching and learning, and engaged outreach.
-In addition to hiring and admissions, diversity also requires a critical engagement with intellectual perspectives that go beyond mainstream master narratives.
+It recognizes that true academic excellence encourages innovative research, effective teaching and learning, engaged outreach, and a critical engagement with intellectual perspectives that go beyond mainstream master narratives.

-In addition to the department’s Diversity Committee (https://history.osu.edu/about/diversity), the Office of Diversity and Inclusion has a number of other important resources: https://odi.osu.edu/.
+In addition to the department’s Diversity Committee, the Office of Diversity and Inclusion has a number of other important resources.

 Non-Departmental Resources